phoebe-project/phoebe2-docs/api/phoebe.parameters.solver.sampler.emcee.md

 then exposes the raw-products from `emcee`, after which the following actions can be taken:

-* [phoebe.parameters.ParameterSet.plot](phoebe.parameters.ParameterSet.plot.md) with `style` as one of ['corner', 'failed', 'lnprobabilities', 'trace'/'walks'].
+* [phoebe.parameters.ParameterSet.plot](phoebe.parameters.ParameterSet.plot.md) with `style` as one of:
+    'corner', 'failed', 'lnprobabilities', 'trace'/'walks'.
 * [phoebe.frontend.bundle.Bundle.adopt_solution](phoebe.frontend.bundle.Bundle.adopt_solution.md) to adopt the resulting
     posteriors in a distribution.
 Use `adopt_values=True` (defaults to False) to adopt the face-values.
 Use `trial_run=True` to see the adopted